riceissa/riceissa.github.io/math/python_zip.md

 iterable in some sequence, and forms a tuple for each `\(i\)`, then places all these tuples in one final list.
 Suppose we are given some sequence `\(x = ((x_{i,j})_{j={m_0}}^m)_{i={n_0}}^n\)`.
-Incidentally, this sequence can be visualized as a matrix-like structre like
+Incidentally, this sequence can be visualized as a matrix-like structure like

 `\[
 \begin{pmatrix}